idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### What is the level specific career expectations and growth strategies

-Depends on the skill level (Eg. [levels](https://www.levels.fyi/) ): SDE-I is a junior developer, SDE-II intermediate, and SDE-III senior and above .
+Depends on the skill level (E.g. [levels](https://www.levels.fyi/) ): SDE-I is a junior developer, SDE-II intermediate, and SDE-III senior and above .
 Also see my post on the differences between [Tech Lead, Architects and Managers](/software-leadership-roles).

 | Level        | Approach                                                                                                                                                                                                                                                                                                                                                                              |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |